rahulnehru/metrics-cli/README.md

 This tool can be used to get Agile metrics for a limited period of time for your teams from Jira.
 This currently only supports the v2 Jira REST API.

 ## Running locally
-This tool can be run natively by using the install script, or using Docker.
+This tool can be run natively by using the `install.sh` script, or using Docker.

 This tool provides a CLI for generating reports on your Jira metrics.